pitchmuc/aepp/docs/getting-started.md

 ### Oauth Server-to-Server

-In 2023, the Oauth Server token has been introduced in the API environment of Adobe.\
+In 2023, the Oauth Server-to-Server token has been introduced in the API environment of Adobe.\
-`aepp` is now supporting this capabiliy and you can create an `Oauth Server-to-Server` integration.
+`aepp` is now supporting this capabiliy and you can create an `Oauth Server-to-Server` integration.\
+In the config file, it is named `oauthV2`.

 in developer.adobe.com, make sure you have developer rights and attaching the correct product profile to your integration.\
 You will need to have the following information saved to be used later: